syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/message/EJ2_ASP.MVC/template.md

 # Template in Message control

 The message supports templates that allow you to customize the content with a custom structure.
 The content can be a string, paragraph, or any other HTML element.
-The template can be rendered through the `content` property or can be added directly to the HTML element.
+The template can be rendered through the `Content` property.

 In the below sample, the Message control content is customized with HTML elements and Syncfusion Button controls, which are directly added to the HTML element.